buckyroberts/JavaScript-Lessons/README.md

 ![](http://i.imgur.com/vPUXp2n.png)

-## Course Outline
+# Courses

-Note: This is just for me *(Bucky)* to keep track of all my lessons on YouTube, you can ignore this.
+Note: This is just for me to keep track of all my lessons on YouTube, you can ignore this.

-- **Basic Concepts**
+## Basic Concepts

+Miscellaneous concepts and topics that I haven't covered, but don't really fit in to any other course.

 - callbacks
 - closures
 - equality
 - objects
 - promise
 - prototypes

-  - recursion
-- **Data Structures**
+## Data Structures

+Teach existing JavaScript data structures such as arrays, sets, and maps.
+Also teach how to implement other common data structures/algorithms such as stacks, linked lists, trees, graphs, etc...

 - arrays
+  - joining multiple arrays
+  - iterator functions
+  - es6 array features
+  - sorting
+  - searching
+  - displaying as string
+- stacks
+- queue
+- priority queue
+- linked list
+- sets
 - dictionaries
 - hash tables
+- map
+- weakmap & weakset
+- trees
+- graphs
+- sorting algorithms
+- searching algorithms
+- recursion
-  - linked list
+- greedy algorithms
+- big o / algorithm complexity

+## ES6 Features

+Overview of all the new features, syntax, and changes in ES6.

-  - priority queue
+- let
-  - queue
+- arrow functions
-  - sets
+- template literals
-  - stacks
+- spread operator
-- **ES6**
+- classes
 - inheritance
 - generators

+***

 ## Using ES6